earthly/earthly/docs/guides/integration.md

 =========================== SUCCESS ===========================
 ```

 There we have it, a reproducible integration process.
-The full example can be found [here]().
-If you have questions about the example, [ask them here](https://gitter.im/earthly-room/community)
+If you have questions about the example, [ask](https://gitter.im/earthly-room/community)

 ## See also
 * [Docker In Earthly](./docker-in-earthly.md)